Qovery/documentation/website/docs/using-qovery/configuration/service-health-checks.md

 <Alert type="info">

-For liveness probes, the value can only be `1`
+Due to a Kubernetes limitation, this value can only be 1

 </Alert>